List of Wakfu episodes: Season 1: 2008–10

-Season 1 follows Yugo, a boy who accidentally discovers he can create portals, allowing him to transport himself or other people or objects.
-He, along with his friends, Percedal (a brazen Iop) Eva (a Cra skilled at archery, and Amalia’s bodyguard) Amalia (a Sadida, and the princess of the kingdom) and Ruel (a money-hungry Enutrof) go on a journey to Oma Island in an attempt to discover Yugo’s origins.
-The second half of the season follows the group’s attempts to stop Nox, a Xelor who wants to send the world back in time to see his family again; however, this will erase all the world’s people from existence.
+Season 1 follows Yugo, a kind-hearted 12-year old boy who accidentally discovers he can create portals, allowing him to transport himself or other people or objects.
+He, along with his friends, Percedal (a brazen Iop) Eva (a Cra skilled at archery, and Amalia's bodyguard) Amalia (a Sadida, and the princess of the kingdom) and Ruel (a money-hungry Enutrof) go on a journey to Oma Island in an attempt to discover Yugo's origins.
+The second half of the season follows the group's attempts to stop Nox, a Xelor who wants to send the world back in time to see his family again; however, this will erase all the world's people from existence.